Amo1224gus/PassGen/README.md

 # PassGen
-// PassGen is a simple password generation program created in C#.
+ PassGen is a simple password generation program created in C#.
 Its source code can be used for commercial purposes.

+For download .exe file, wiew "releas"